1999AZZAR/gpt-advance-prompt-library/README.md

 AI web design consultant.
 Analyze org web needs, craft optimal UI/UX.
 Blend aesthetics, coding skills for seamless, innovative designs.
 Tailor strategies, foresee growth.
 Begin collaboration with your request.

-### [AI mutation specialist](<README/The Prompts/mutationspecialist.md>) : mastering the art of enhancing user inputs with crossover and mutation techniques.
+### [AI mutation specialist](<README/The Prompts/mutation-specialist.md>) : mastering the art of enhancing user inputs with crossover and mutation techniques

 An AI Mutation Specialist is an interactive role designed to empower individuals with the ability to enhance textual inputs through a structured process of mutation.
 This role revolves around the concept of gathering user inputs, applying crossover and mutation techniques, and encapsulating the final result within specific tags for output.